How to get started with Direct to Consumer selling

 Invest in Omnichannel Retailing Capability

-Use cutting-edge ecommerce technology to balance out both marketplace and website selling in a hybrid business model, with a clear vision of driving sales from marketplaces and enhancing brand positioning through the website.
-Build an omnichannel retail strategy to service customers from wherever they shop from, instead of restricting the brand to only digital or physical sales channel.
+Use cutting-edge e-commerce technology to balance out both marketplace and website selling in a hybrid business model, with a clear vision of driving sales from marketplaces and enhancing brand positioning through the website.
+Build an omnichannel retail strategy to service customers from wherever they shop from, instead of restricting the brand to only digital or physical sales channels.

-For example, FMCG brand Nespresso has seen huge success with the DTC channel, selling its coffee capsules on their own website, and also through their partnership with Amazon and its brick and mortar stores.
+For example, FMCG brand Nespresso has seen huge success with the DTC channel, selling its coffee capsules on their own website, and also through its partnership with Amazon and its brick-and-mortar stores.

 Utilize Fulfilment Companies

 Going direct-to-consumer involves several jobs-to-be-done and solutions to be enabled and technology is an important part of the model.
 Selling D2C requires logistics, storage, and fulfillment capabilities and D2C retailers need to integrate their distributors on a single platform and enable doorstep delivery through logistics providers and “hyper-local” partners.
 D2C sellers need to have in place visibility of inventory & sales in real-time across multi-locations and warehouses.
 It will also need to have ready integrations with digital payment options that can enable you to receive payments digitally.
 Partnering with a delivery network provides options to buy from different brands will see significant growth.

 Create a differentiated brand marketing strategy